-During the summer months of 2015, six sessions were held at the West Creek offices of Capital One.
+During the summer months of 2015, six sessions were held at the West Creek offices of Capital One in Richmond, Virginia.
 They occurred every other Monday from 11am-12pm.
 Attendance ranged from 5-20 participants.
 Each session revolved around the tactile interpretation of a given topic.
 Topics included:

 - The Never Ending Story

 - Being Stuck